theRealAph/ScopeLocals/README.md

 ThreadLocals, and in particular inheritable thread locals, are a pain point in the design of Loom.
-Today, when a new Thread instance is created its set of inheritable ThreadLocals (a kind of hash map) is cloned.
+Today, when a new Thread instance is created its parent's set of inheritable ThreadLocals is cloned.
 This is necessary because a Thread's set of ThreadLocals is, by design, mutable, so it cannot be shared.
 For that scalability reason, Loom's lightweight "Virtual Threads" do not support inheritable ThreadLocals.
 However, inheritable ThreadLocals have a useful role in conveying context information from parent thread to child, so we need something else which will fill the gap.

-(Note: in current Java it is possible on thread creation to opt-out of inheriting thread-local variables, but that doesn't help if you really need them.)
+(Note: in current Java it is possible on thread creation to opt out of inheriting thread-local variables, but that doesn't help if you really need them.)